Common Charitable Giving Questions and Answers

 Q: What kind of records do I need in order to prove I made a contribution?

-A: For individual cash contributions under $250: You must have a back record (such as a cancelled check) or a receipt from the church containing the church’s name, and the date and amount of each cash contribution.
+A: For individual cash contributions under $250: You must have a back record (such as a canceled check) or a receipt from the church containing the church’s name, and the date and amount of each cash contribution.

 For individual contributions (cash or property) of $250 or more: You must receive a written receipt from your church that states whether you received goods or services for your contributions (and if so, the value of the goods or services received).
 If you received no goods or services for the contributions, then the receipt must say so or indicate that only “intangible religious benefits” were received.
 If you’ve made individual contributions of $250 or more, don’t file your federal income tax return until you receive a contribution statement from your church that satisfies these requirements.
 Otherwise, your contributions may not be deductible.
 Canceled checks cannot be used to substantiate cash contributions of $250 or more.